rwtechwiki/rwtechwiki.github.io/Movement/Crawl-Turns/quickcrawlturnjump.md

 ## Notes
 This move doesn't set jump-boost, and so can reach up to 8.5 tiles with 6 [[jumpstore]], and 10 tiles with 8 jump-store.

-Slugcat ends this move in the crouch state, so an additional up input for [[airorientation]] is required to [[ledgepullup]] an additional 2 tiles.
+Slugcat ends this move in the crouch state, so an additional up input to [[airorient]] is required to [[ledgepullup]] an additional 2 tiles.

 ## Performed from
 [[crawlturncancel]]